Want to save money by using Canadian drug stores?

 This is for the 14 million seniors who, like me, have a chronic illness and no prescription drug coverage.
 Bush’s heralded Medicare Drug Benefit will do little but transfer almost a trillion dollars from our pockets to the insurance and drug companies.

-Unfortunately, although the bill does help seniors somewhat, the bill is fiscally irresponsible and puts a huge spike into the coffin of Medicare.
+Unfortunately, the bill is fiscally irresponsible and puts a huge spike into the coffin of Medicare.
+Although, the bill does help seniors somewhat.
 (Watch April 1, 2007, 60 Minutes feature.).

-Bush’s newest [March 2003] heralded Medicare Prescription Benefit is even souring members of his own party by asking seniors to leave Medicare and their doctors if they want a drug benefit.
+Bush’s newest [March 2003] heralded Medicare Prescription Benefit is even souring members of his party by asking seniors to leave Medicare and their doctors if they want a drug benefit.
 Many of us must continue to look North if we’re to afford both food and medicine.

 Here’s the scoop on Canadian Pharmacies…